Women Airforce Service Pilots: WFTD

 WFTD pilots were issued large khaki coveralls (which the trainees called "zoot suits"), were ordered to wear any shoes they had, and a hairnet on the flight line.
 The WFTD women were housed in various locations and had to find their own transportation to training.
 The first deaths occurred when Margaret Oldenburg and her instructor were practicing spins on March 7, 1943.
 Oldenburg had put her plane, a PT-19 open cockpit, into a spin that she could not recover from and the crash killed her and her instructor.
 Because the WFTD were civilians, there was no money to cover the funeral costs.
 Cochran paid for the expense out of her own pocket and Deaton escorted Oldenburg's body home.
 Another crash took place on March 21, 1943, when Cornelia Fort, a former flight instructor who had been the first to encounter Japanese aircraft at Pearl Harbor, was ferrying a BT-13 with a group of male pilots.
 One of the pilots, while showing off, flew too close to Fort's plane and his landing gear collided with the wing of her plane, breaking part of it off.
 The plane went into a nose-dive, killing her.
+This made her the first female pilot in American history to die while on active duty.

 Cochran pushed aggressively for a single entity to control the activity of all women pilots.
 Tunner, in particular, objected on the basis of differing qualification standards, and the absolute necessity of the ATC being able to control its own pilots.
 But Cochran's preeminence with Arnold prevailed, and in July 1943 he ordered the programs merged, with Cochran as director.
 The WAFS and the WFTD were combined to form the Women Airforce Service Pilots (WASP).
 Love continued with the program as executive in charge of WASP ferrying operations.
 The formal announcement combining WAFS and WFTD took place on August 20, 1943.